New Edition!

 • Converting an LLC to a Corporation

-• Converting an LLC to a Partnership
+• Converting a Single-Member LLC to a Multi-Member LLC

 9. Converting, Dissolving, and Selling a Corporation